Right Arrow

 Root Causes & Impact:

-Transportation incidents (collisions or run-overs) account for 15% of reported incidents in the sector (Source: OSHA Rail Transportation Injury Data Analysis).
+Transportation incidents (collisions or run-overs) are a major source of reported incidents in the sector.
 These can involve trucks, forklifts, or mobile equipment striking workers or each other.
-Root causes include poor visibility, inadequate barriers, failure to enforce entry protocols, and speeding (Source: AGC 2025 Work Zone Safety Study).
+Root causes include poor visibility, inadequate barriers, failure to enforce entry protocols, and speeding.

 How video intelligence helps:

-AI video can monitor work zone perimeters and automatically alert teams to unauthorized vehicle entry, speeding in restricted areas, or unsafe driving behaviors—helping prevent collisions before they happen.
+Video AI can monitor work zone perimeters and automatically alert teams to unauthorized vehicle entry—helping mitigate collision risks.

 Scenario: